foundriesio/extra-containers/gpsd/README.md

-# gpsd

-multiarch alpine based GPS daemon
+multiarch Alpine based GPS daemon

-## example
+## How to use this image

-docker run -it -p 2947:2947 --device=/dev/ttyAMA0 forcedinductionz/docker-gpsd -D2 /dev/ttyAMA0
+docker run -it -p 2947:2947 --device=/dev/ttyAMA0 hub.foundries.io/gpsd -D2 /dev/ttyAMA0